niekvanderzwaag/Titanic/README.md

-# Titanic Disaster - Exploratory Data Analysis and Survival Prediction
+# Titanic Disaster - Exploratory Data Analysis and Survival Rate Prediction

 The sinking of the Titanic is one of the most infamous shipwrecks in history.